 Get to know your local bike shops

 Visit as many local bike shops as possible.
 Have a chat with the owner and staff and get to know them.
-By the end of the process, you’ll probably have a shortlist of a handful of shops that you feel comfortable dealing with.
+By the end of the process, you’ll probably have a shortlist of a handful of shops you feel comfortable dealing with.

 More reading : Should You Buy Your Bike Online or Locally?